6 Examples Of Verbal Abuse You Need To Watch Out For In Your Relationship

 If this has started in the dating phase, it will not get better — it will only get worse.

-When they make you feel inferior about who you are or what you do or how you do it, watch out.
+When they make you feel inferior about who you are or what you do or how you do it, it's a red flag.
 This is deeper than criticism and involves mockery and sarcasm.

 It leads to feelings of humiliation, sounding like jokes that reveal or attack your vulnerabilities or private or accusations that make you think you're doing something wrong.

-When they raise their voice to intimidate or frighten you, watch out.
+When they raise their voice to intimidate or frighten you, this is toxic, abusive behavior.

-It's a common bullying tactic to control, manipulate, and when combined with physical posturing, is often threatening and punishing regardless of the words being said.
+Yelling is a common bullying tactic to control and manipulate.
+And when yelling and screaming is combined with physical posturing, it is often threatening and punishing — regardless of the words being said.

-If they're yelling now, threats are not likely far behind — any threat is a red flag and to be taken seriously.
+If they're yelling now, threats are likely not far behind.
+Any threat is a red flag and should be taken seriously.

 Fear is the greatest control tactic an abuser will use.